Power-On Out of School Time Program

-For youth not enrolled in Power-On or Power-Up: To register, bring a completed registration form and payment to the staff at your chosen Recreation Center or the Lee Center, 1108 Jefferson St., at least one week prior to Power-Full Fun Day.
+For youth not enrolled in Power-On or Power-Up: To register, bring a completed registration form and payment to staff at participating recreation centers or the Lee Center's Registration & Reservation Office at least one week prior to Power-Full Fun Day, or register online.

 Virginia Cooperative Extension’s Alexandria Office brings the resources of Virginia’s land-grant universities, Virginia Tech and Virginia State University, to the residents of Alexandria by providing research-based solutions to the problems facing residents.
 Extension offers community programming in the areas of 4-H youth development, family and consumer sciences, agriculture, natural resources and community viability.